RescueSocial/SNA-AH-Case-Twitter/README.md

 Twitter - Social Network Analysis on Amber Heard's Case Example from Data Analysts, Researchers, and Technologists 3 Udacity graduates in data analysis studied the years 2018, 2019, 2020, and 2021 for peaks, anomolalies, and new account layers.

-A 2nd team did Coordination Analysis and studied identifying risk groups on Twitter: https://www.sciencedirect.com/science/article/abs/pii/S1751157720306386
+A 2nd team did Coordination Analysis of Top 475 accounts.
+The company with public safety grants had previously studied identifying risk groups on Twitter: https://www.sciencedirect.com/science/article/abs/pii/S1751157720306386

 A Cyber Intelligence Researcher in Italy collected Twitter, Reddit, and Instagram Data on Amber Heard and created Twitter and Reddit Dashboards of statistics.
+Their preliminary analysis is below:
 ### Topic-based account groups

 Using Google’s <a href="https://tfhub.dev/google/universal-sentence-encoder/1">Universal Sentence Encoder</a> which encodes text into high dimensional vectors, a cyber intelligence researcher analyzed topics shared by accounts each month during 2020.
 To do that, they used <a href="https://umap-learn.readthedocs.io/en/latest/parameters.html">UMAP</a> for non-linear dimension reduction, then they clustered similar tweets through <a href="https://hdbscan.readthedocs.io/en/latest/basic_hdbscan.html">HDBCAN</a>.